 Match organisation lies at the very centre of all UEFA EURO 2020 venue operations, as it deals directly with UEFA’s first priority, the sport itself.
 A successful match organisation project will contribute largely to the overall image of the tournament and reflect positively on the quality of the matches.
 The project’s main task is to organise the 51 matches and all services related to the sporting aspects of UEFA EURO 2020 at the highest international level and according to UEFA regulations.

 Volunteers will assist the UEFA match manager with the preparation and running of each match, including the official training sessions on the day before the match.
-They will help to set up the dressing rooms, competition areas and match material.
-Volunteers will also take on various administrative tasks, including preparing and, if appropriate, attending meetings.
+They will help to set up the dressing rooms, competition areas and match material, sharing in a special experience.

 The media services and operations project involves the planning and delivery of facilities and services to the 3,000+ local and international media expected to cover UEFA EURO 2020.
 The main elements of the project are as follows.